 - Act and dress professionally

 It is extremely important to be respectful, kind and professional during the course of your interview.
-Adopting a professional tone can pitch the odds in your favour when recruiters make their final decision.
+Adopting a professional tone can pitch the odds in your favor when recruiters make their final decision.
 Also, smile appropriately when you speak and answer questions.
 Although your smile is not visible to interviewers over the phone, being in high spirits adds enthusiasm to your overall tone, language and speech.

 Dressing up professionally will boost your confidence in the interview.
 Avoid slouching, to maintain a seriousness approach to the interview